3 Augenlaser-Schritte zur Freiheit von Brillen & Kontaktlinsen

 Corneal examination

-Soon, we will also be offering anterior segment optical coherence tomography.
 This examination is contactless and can be compared to an ultrasound examination.
-However, laser light is not used for this purpose.

-Wavefront investigation
+Wavefront examination

 “No, I don’t want glasses”